KarandaevRuslan/Multidimensional-geometrical-editor/README.md

 ## Functionality
 1. Ability to create and edit n-dimensional figures (where 3 < n < 11);
 2. Ability to view and rotate three-dimensional projections of the resulting figures;
-3. Ability to generate random multidimensional figures;
+3. Ability to create different types of multidimensional figures;
 4. Ability to save the resulting figures to the file system.
 ---
 Below is development plan for the "Multidimensional Geometrical Editor" project, with all tasks focused on writing code and implementing functionality.
 The plan is divided into 7 sprints, each containing 3 tasks along with an estimated difficulty level.